Physics of a granular pile

-In the present work, we considered GM in a glassy state formed in a natural setting with cohesion mediated by gravity.
+Thermodynamics is a science of the relationship between temperature, available forms of energy, and properties of matter.
+In the present work, we establish such an interrelation for GM in a glassy state formed in a natural setting with cohesion mediated by gravity.
 Using decoupling of geometric and force problems, we demonstrated that the geometric fabric $\boldsymbol{\xi}$ of GM has a hyperbolic character with two sources of uncertainty and hence entropy: the \textit{roughness} of the substrate, on which the first layer balls are positioned, and \textit{forks}, appearing when sufficiently large perturbations at the first layer propagate along two intersecting characteristics.
 The phase transition from no-fork to fork states is marked by larger variations of the pile energy rather than volume: therefore, despite being dilute, the fork-gas is characterized by significant temperatures.
 While geometrically homogeneous, at the force level the GM is inherently inhomogeneous macroscopically for being set in a gravity field and microscopically due to the emergence of force chains.
 The latter proved to originate from the mixed hyperbolic-elliptic type of GM rheology.
-Smearing out the microscopic inhomogeneities -- individual ball displacements and forces acting upon them -- we showed that classical thermodynamic description is adequate for an ensemble of pile realizations, i.e. the averaged macroscopic properties ($T,P_{\mathrm{tot}},V$) are insensitive to the microscopic details of particular pile realizations, though with a number of important caveats differentiating GM from familiar systems.
+Smearing out the microscopic inhomogeneities -- individual ball displacements and forces acting upon them -- we showed that classical thermodynamic description is adequate for an ensemble of pile realizations, i.e. the averaged macroscopic properties ($T_{\mathrm{r}},T_{\mathrm{f}},P_{\mathrm{tot}},V$) are insensitive to the microscopic details of particular pile realizations, though with a number of important caveats differentiating GM from familiar systems.
 Namely, though without forks GM has a well-defined equation of state, it involves second-order temperature only.
-First-order temperature appears with the birth of forks.
-Moreover, the fork entropy turns out to be non-extensive and macroscopic properties such as $T$, $P_{\mathrm{tot}}$, normally intensive in standard thermodynamic systems, scale with the system size.
+First-order temperature appears with the birth of forks forming a dilute and hence ideal gas of weakly interacting quasiparticles.
+Moreover, the fork entropy turns out to be non-extensive and macroscopic properties such as $T_{\mathrm{r}}$, $T_{\mathrm{f}}$, $P_{\mathrm{tot}}$, normally intensive in standard thermodynamic systems, scale with the system size.
 In the case of pressure, this is not entirely surprising as $P_{\mathrm{tot}} \sim n$ similar to hydrostatics and is a reflection of macroscopic inhomogeneity of the system.